gamblevore/speedie/Documentation/Message.md

     path.Ext("Box").FileData = jb.render

 Now, the jeebox file is saved to disk.
+Lets take a look at it:

+    catalog
+    	book (id: "bk101")
+    		author "Gambardella, Matthew"
+    		title "XML Developer's Guide"
+    		genre "Computer"
+    		price "44.95"
+    		publish_date "2000-10-01"
+    		description "An in-depth look at creating applications \n      with XML."
+    ...

+Much better!
+Actually the file is 25% smaller already, although XML->Jeebox can usually save a lot more than that.

 We could do searching in the file, but first a few safety checks.
 Lets only do the `XML->Jeebox` conversion if we pass an XML file, and lets tell them we did it!

-Also, lets make sure we return if `b.parse` fails.
-And lets put in a safety check in case someone passes a non-XML file as an XML-file.
+Also, lets make sure we return if parsing fails.

-		expect jb.find(@xml)   (b, "This is not an XML file")

 Altogether that makes this: